NCAA, Conference, and University Rules & Violations Procedures

 Reporting & Investigating Rules Violations

-The Compliance Office is responsible for assuring the successful day-to-day operation of all aspects of the intercollegiate athletics program within the rules and regulations of the NCAA, the Big West Conference, the NorPac Conference, the Mountain Pacific Sports Federation Conference, the University, and the Department of Intercollegiate Athletics.
+The Compliance Office is responsible for assuring the successful day-to-day operation of all aspects of the intercollegiate athletics program within the rules and regulations of the NCAA, the West Coast Conference, the NorPac Conference, the Mountain Pacific Sports Federation Conference, the Golden Coast Conference, the University, and the Department of Intercollegiate Athletics.

-The Compliance Office staff consists of the Associate Director of Athletics for Student Services & Compliance, the Assistant Director of Athletics for Internal Affairs, and the Assistant Director of Compliance.
+The Compliance Office staff consists of the Associate Director of Athletics for Student-Athlete Services & Compliance, the Associate Director of Athletics for Internal Affairs, and the Assistant Director of Compliance.

 - Evaluate current athletics programs to determine and assure the highest levels of compliance and record keeping.